Ali-Haghayegh-Jahromi/LoRa32-FreeRTOS-Demo/V 1.0/README.md

 # V 1.0

-A complete **Wi-Fi + HTTP server + OLED + LoRa** example for the [TTGO LoRa32 T3](https://github.com/LilyGO/TTGO-LoRa32) board, built on FreeRTOS tasks and using dual SPI buses (VSPI for LoRa, HSPI for SD-card).
+A complete **Wi-Fi + HTTP server + OLED + LoRa** example, built on FreeRTOS tasks and using dual SPI buses (VSPI for LoRa, HSPI for SD-card).
 Features:

 - **Concurrent FreeRTOS tasks** for display, LoRa TX/RX, HTTP server, uptime counter, and LoRa health checks
 - **SPI mutex** to guarantee safe transactions on both buses